kma32527/Directed-search-algorithm-for-academic-research/README.md

 # Recommender System for Academic Literature
 This is an ongoing experiment in using text mining on academic literature.
-The eventual goal is to develop a tool for researchers to use to identify prospective research focuses.
+The eventual goal is to develop a tool for efficiently exploring academic literature and idetifying interdisciplinary research connections.

 # Files